Rosemary Kayess: Drafting of UN Convention and advocacy work

 In 2004, Kayess was appointed to the Australian Government delegation that drafted the Convention on the Rights of Persons with Disabilities.
 After drafting the Convention, Kayess advocated for its ratification in Australia at workshops and human rights forums.
 The convention was ultimately ratified in 2008 by the government of Kevin Rudd.

 From 2008 to 2009, Kayess served as the director of the Disability Studies and Research Centre at the University of New South Wales.
 In this role, she contributed to public commentary and analysis on the effects of unemployment, and limited access to further education, on people with disabilities.

 Kayess was also a speaker at the 2009 Protecting Human Rights Conference held at the Gilbert + Tobin Centre of Public Law at the University of New South Wales.
 Kayess discussed human rights violations against people with disabilities, including the lack of adequate accommodation, forced institutional care, and educational segregation.
 Kayess’ work continues to explore these issues in Australia and internationally.

 Since 2009, Kayess has been a member of the disability reference group for the Department of Foreign Affairs and Trade’s AusAID.

-In 2010, Kayess was appointed director of the Human Rights and Disability Project at the Australian Human Rights Centre at the University of New South Wale’s Faculty of Law.
+In 2010, Kayess was appointed director of the Human Rights and Disability Project at the Australian Human Rights Centre at the University of New South Wales' Faculty of Law.

 From 2010 to 2014, Kayess was a senior visiting research fellow on the Disability Rights Expanding Accessible Markets Project (DREAM).
 The project’s stated aim was to assist the European Union and its member states in implementing the Convention on the Rights of Persons with Disabilities.

 In 2011, Kayess joined the Social Policy Research Centre at the University of New South Wales as a senior research fellow.
 She remained in this role until her appointment to the Australian Human Rights Commissioner in 2024.